-Willis points to the fact that since gin is already a derivative of genever, which is, in fact, a single-malt whiskey and gin hybrid, tweaking and playing with the base is hardly a new concept.
+Willis notes that because gin is already a derivative of genever, which is a single-malt whiskey and gin hybrid, tweaking and playing with the base is hardly a new concept.
 Though a restrained hand is paramount.
-“What starts as a balanced, novel approach ends up being a hot mess as the boundaries get pushed too far.
+“What starts as a balanced, novel approach ends up being a hot mess as the boundaries are pushed too far.
 But the ones that work are here to stay.”

 Co-founder Stuart Gregor deems this spirit a modern Aussie riff on a traditional sloe gin, sans actual sloe berries or added sugar.
 Locally grown shiraz grapes from the Yarra Valley, known for their earthiness, complexity and subtle white pepper spice, are de-stemmed but kept whole and steeped for eight weeks in the producer’s Rare dry gin.
-Afterward, the fruit is pressed and strained out, and the spirit is topped off with more gin and bottled at 37.8 percent ABV with nothing else added.
+Afterward, the fruit is pressed and strained out, and the spirit is topped with more gin and bottled at 37.8% ABV.

-The producers for this spirit from Denmark recognized that Scandinavian aquavit actually has a lot in common with gin, including the addition of coriander, angelica root and lemon peel.
-Only the key ingredient is different between the two categories: Caraway or dill is the can’t-miss component in aquavit, while it can’t be called gin without juniper.
+The producers of this spirit from Denmark recognized that Scandinavian aquavit has a lot in common with gin, including the addition of coriander, angelica root and lemon peel.
+Only the key ingredient is different between the two categories: Caraway or dill is the can’t-miss component in aquavit, while it’s not gin without juniper.

 This bracing hybrid spirit meets somewhere in the middle.
-It’s produced with 10 selected botanicals that are individually distilled and blended and boasts a strong intense palate of crisp juniper and coriander along with a surprising herbal note of caraway.
-Try it in a savory take on the Martini or Gibson garnished with a dill pickle, in a Bloody Mary with a caraway-seed-rimmed glass or in the Fläder with elderflower shrub and elderflower soda.
+It’s produced with 10 selected botanicals that are individually distilled and blended, and it boasts a strong, intense palate of crisp juniper and coriander along with a surprising herbal note of caraway.
+Try it in a savory take on the Martini or Gibson garnished with a dill pickle, in a Bloody Mary with a caraway-seed-rimmed glass, or in the Fläder with elderflower shrub and elderflower soda.